Why an Independent Practice?

 Simply put, the earlier children receive the help they need, the better their communication outcomes will be.
 Helping children reach their potential, empowering parents and providing them with tools to help their children gives us great job satisfaction and is the reason many of us entered the Speech and Language profession in the first place.

 Dawn has recently become a Johansen IAS – Individualised Auditory Stimulation provider which is very exciting.
 Dawn trained under an Audiologist in Canada in order to fulfil CASLPO (Ontario Regulations for Speech and Language Pathologists).
-Dawn can now do a listening profile for your child looking at how they are hearing, how the ears are listening for children with attention and listening difficulties, speech and language delay, literacy difficulties, dyslexia, auditory processing difficulties.
+Dawn can now do a listening profile for your child looking at how they are hearing, how their ears are listening for children with attention and listening difficulties, intermittent hearing with glue ear early in life, speech and language delay, literacy difficulties, dyslexia, auditory processing difficulties.
 In optimum hearing we would expect to see a smooth curved audiograph but in children with auditory processing difficulties the listening profile often shows disorganised spikes, crossovers between left and right ear dominance and oversensitivity or under sensitive to certain frequencies.
-By targeting these with specific individualised music CD’s over a period of 7-12 months these children can improve and get closer to the optimum hearing curve which can have an effect on their speech, language, social skills and learning and attention within the classroom.
+By targeting these with specific individualised music CD’s over a period of 7-12 months these children can improve and get closer to the optimum hearing curve which can have an effect on their speech, language, social skills and learning and attention long term within the classroom.

 What to do next

 If you have any concerns regarding your child’s communication skills then please feel free to or call me on 01452 740453.